flux-capacitor-io/flux-capacitor-client/README.md

 }
 ```

-### Tracking messages
+### Tracking Messages

-By default, handlers will consume and handle messages asynchronously.
-When a message, like a command, is published, it
+Flux Capacitor handles message dispatch asynchronously by default.
+When a message such as a command is published:

-is sent to Flux Capacitor.
-Flux Capacitor will log the message and notify all subscribed consumers.
-Message consumers
+1. It is sent to the Flux Platform.
+2. The platform logs the message and notifies all subscribed consumers.
-then stream these messages to their message handlers.
+3. Consumers stream these messages to the relevant handler methods.

+### Default Consumer Behavior

-By default, a handler will join the default consumer for a given message type.
-E.g. in the example below, `MyHandler`
+By default, handlers join the **default consumer** for a given message type.
+For example:
-will join the default consumer for commands.

 ```java
 class MyHandler {